 Effective educational policies and reforms at the state and district levels impacting rural communities recognize that the relationships and autonomy of small schools and small class sizes contribute to teacher satisfaction in rural school districts (Monk, 2007).
 However, teacher satisfaction does not directly translate to an ability to serve the wide range of needs within those schools.
-(Monk, 2007).
 Furthermore, the unique needs of children living in poverty, children of color, English language learners, and students with special education needs requires exemplary teachers who have the background and expertise needed to provide all rural students with a quality education in settings already lacking access to resources and supports (Monk, 2007).
 At the same time, “teacher experience is emerging as one of the most important predictors of teaching effectiveness” (Rockoff, 2004; Harris & Sass, 2006 as cited in Monk, 2007).
-Without highly qualified experienced teachers and adequate levels of state funding, curricular offerings of college preparation courses especially in math and science, are limited and students who traditionally fail to meet state and federal standardized test requirements fall farther behind (Monk, 2007).
+Without highly qualified, experienced teachers, adequate levels of state funding, and curricular offerings of college preparation courses especially in math and science students who traditionally fail to meet state and federal standardized test requirements fall farther behind (Monk, 2007).
 Because rural districts must compete with suburban and urban districts for highly qualified and experienced teachers, they cannot offer these teachers competitive salaries needed to recruit and retain those credentialed in the shortage areas such as math, science, and special education (Gibbs, 2000 as cited in Monk, 2007).
 Teachers and students alike face the comparative disadvantage created by the “lower fiscal capacity in rural areas, coupled with only limited efforts by states to offset the effects of poverty through equalizing grant-in-aid programs,” (Monk, 2007).
-With the economic realities of the 21st, all rural youth will need beyond a secondary education in order to find living wage employment in the changing industrial climate.
+With the economic realities of the 21st, all rural youth will need to go beyond a secondary education in order to find living wage employment in the changing industrial climate.
 Obstacles such as low levels of parental college attendance, limited or nonexistent college preparation courses, and teachers lacking high levels of academic attainment hinder student aspirations for pursing and obtaining postsecondary training and education (Gibbs, 2000 as cited in Monk, 2007).

 Malhoit (2005) found further examples of inadequacies created by state level educational funding system by looking at recent “school funding lawsuits, (where) a number of state courts have found a link between education funding and student achievement.”
 These lawsuits highlighted the reality that financial limitations hinder rural districts in their efforts “to attract teachers to work in ‘hard-to-serve’ and ‘hard-to-staff’ areas of a state” (Malhoit, 2005).
 Unfortunately, state dependency on local funding for rural education decreases the capacity of small districts to finance badly needed investments in high quality teachers and learning programs (Malhoit, 2005).
-Adequately funding research based educational programs such as preschool and full-day kindergarten within proximity to the communities they serve and class size limits of 15 students per teacher, are proven strategies that increase academic engagement and achievement for children of poverty, children of color, English language learners, and students with special education needs.
-Additionally, rural schools and districts depend on “traditional state funding mechanisms do not sufficiently reflect the ‘real’ cost of educating students in most rural settings” because they are more reflective of political compromise than the actual needs of students in rural settings (Malhoit, 2005).
+Adequately funding research-based educational programs such as preschool and full-day kindergarten within proximity to the communities they serve and class size limits of 15 students per teacher, are proven strategies that increase academic engagement and achievement for children of poverty, children of color, English language learners, and students with special education needs.
+Additionally, rural schools and districts depend on “traditional state funding mechanisms [which] do not sufficiently reflect the ‘real’ cost of educating students in most rural settings” because they are more reflective of political compromise than the actual needs of students in rural settings (Malhoit, 2005).